If you want to do yourself a favour, than stay off refined and processed food.

 Have only lean cuts, of good quality, grilled not fried and only in small portions.
 Once again the trick is to under-eat rather than to over-eat.

-As a guide for your meat requirement, you may have 1 palm size portion of meat with a main meal.
+NOTE* As a guide for your meat requirement, you may have a 1 palm size portion of meat with a main meal, and 1/3 of a palm for a snack.

 However, our recommendation is: